-Following University policy, all students are required to engage in appropriate behavior to protect the health and safety of the community, including wearing a facial covering properly, maintaining social distance (at least 6 feet from others at all times), disinfecting the immediate seating area, and using hand sanitizer.
-Students are also required to follow the campus COVID 19 testing protocol.
+Following University policy, all students are required to engage in appropriate behavior to protect the health and safety of the community.
+Students are also required to follow the campus COVID-19 protocols.

 Students who feel ill must not come to class.
 In addition, students who test positive for COVID 19 or have had an exposure that requires testing and/or quarantine must not attend class.
 The University will provide information to the instructor, in a manner that complies with privacy laws, about students in these latter categories.
 These students are judged to have excused absences for the class period and should contact the instructor via email about making up the work.